-Starbucks' pumpkin spice latte turns 20, beloved by millions and despised by some | Science-Environment
+Starbucks' Pumpkin Spice Latte turns 20, beloved by millions and despised by some | Science-Environment

 The seasonal drink that made pumpkin spice a star is turning 20.
 And unlike the autumn days it celebrates, there seems to be no chill in customer demand.

-In the year ending July 29, U.S. sales of pumpkin-flavored products reached $802.5 million, according to Nielsen.
-That's up 42% from the same period in 2019.
+In the year ending July 29, US sales of pumpkin-flavored products reached USD 802.5 million, according to Nielsen.
+That's up 42 per cent from the same period in 2019.
 There are pumpkin spice Oreos, protein drinks, craft beers, cereals and even Spam.
 A search of “pumpkin spice” on Walmart's website brings up more than 1,000 products.
 A thousand products that smell or taste like, well, pumpkin pie.
 For better — and, some might say, for worse — the phenomenon has moved beyond coffee shops and groceries and into the larger world.
 Great Wolf Lodge is featuring a Pumpkin Spice Suite at five of its resorts this fall, decked out with potpourri, pumpkin throw pillows and bottomless pumpkin spice lattes.

 It has also spawned a vocal group of detractors — and become an easy target for parodies.
 Comedian John Oliver once called pumpkin spice lattes “the coffee that tastes like a candle.”
 There's a Facebook group called “I Hate Pumpkin Spice” and T-shirts with slogans like “Ain't no pumpkin spice in my mug.”
 The haters, though, appear to be in the minority.
-Last year, Starbucks said sales of its pumpkin spice drinks — including newer offerings like Pumpkin Cream Cold Brew — were up 17% in the July-September period.
-And in a 2022 study of 20,000 Twitter and Instagram posts mentioning pumpkin spice, just 8% were negative, according to researchers at Montclair State University in New Jersey.
+Last year, Starbucks said sales of its pumpkin spice drinks — including newer offerings like Pumpkin Cream Cold Brew — were up 17 per cent in the July-September period.
+And in a 2022 study of 20,000 Twitter and Instagram posts mentioning pumpkin spice, just 8 per cent were negative, according to researchers at Montclair State University in New Jersey.

 In the spring of 2003, a team gathered in a lab in Starbucks' Seattle headquarters, bringing fall decorations to set the mood.
 They sipped espresso between bites of pumpkin pie, figuring out which spices most complemented the coffee.
 After three months, they offered taste tests; pumpkin spice beat out chocolate and caramel drinks.